Timeseries

 property freq: Union[DateOffset, int]

-The frequency of the series.
-A pd.DateOffset if series is indexed with a pd.DatetimeIndex.
-An integer (step size) if series is indexed with a pd.RangeIndex.
+A pandas.DateOffset if the series is indexed with a pandas.DatetimeIndex.
+An integer (step size) if the series is indexed with a pandas.RangeIndex.

 Return type